Meet the former Afghan minister turned delivery boy in Germany | World

 In his opinion, the German economy, the largest in Europe, offers him more opportunities in his sector.
 Without knowing German, however, it is difficult to find work.
 The Covid-19 pandemic and containment measures did not facilitate learning.

 Now he devotes four hours a day to studying the language, before riding his bicycle to make deliveries for the Lieferando company.
 Sadaat earns 15 euros an hour (about R$92), a modest wage, even though it is well above the minimum wage in Germany (R$58 an hour).
-He claims to be able to meet your needs.
+He claims that money is capable of meeting your needs.

 Delivery service “is for a limited time, until I find another job,” he says.